harmonydata/hackathon/ux-design-for-better-comprehension.md

 - Team members: Shafna AbdulMajeed (https://www.linkedin.com/in/shafna-abdulmajeed-1790ba141/), Suqin Chua (https://www.linkedin.com/in/chuasuqin/), Nathan Lutala (https://www.linkedin.com/in/nathanlutala/)

 ## Problem
+The Harmony tool harmonizes 2 or more data sets (i.e. studies/questionnaires/surveys) to find data matches, allowing researchers to collate similar questions across studies (in order to collate similar data).
+At present the tool shows a 1-to-1 match even if 3 or more studies are being harmonized.
+This limits a researcher's speed and efficiency in quickly comprehending which questions match up.

-Harmony only harmonizes between 2 PDFs (of questionnaires/surveys), but we are looking into the possibility to expand this and think about how we would design how this would look like for 3 pages (and hopefully more in the future).
-Please be sure to scroll to the end of this README file to view an image of our design for our solution to handling more than 2 PDFs at a time (see "Comprehending Harmony: The Complete Picture").
+We are looking at how best the dashboard could be represented to improve comprehension and lower cognitive load when 3 (or more) studies are being harmonized.
+Please scroll to the end of this README file to view an image of our solution (see "Comprehending Harmony: The Complete Picture").

-In order to make finding similarities between 3 PDFs, we considered the approach of sorting these matches using 1 core PDF which is compared to the other 2 PDFs.
-For example, if we were to have 3 PDFs (labelled A, B and C respectively), we would be using A as the core PDF and finding similarities in B and C that correlate to A. Which would translate to something like this:
+To make comprehension easier, we considered the approach of representing matches by maintaining one main study, and having the other studies match up to the main study.
+For example, if we were to have 3 studies (labelled A, B and C respectively), we would be using A as the core study and finding similarities in B and C that correlate to A. The user would also have the option to change the main study to B or C if they needed to.
+In a simple format, it would look something like this:

 ![image](https://github.com/nlutala/hackathon/assets/87072306/847ae79f-bc0d-4109-88a3-3861c93921ee)

-rather than this:
+rather than the present condition which is this:

 ![image](https://github.com/nlutala/hackathon/assets/87072306/a0829795-ac31-441f-81a5-50a872589c74)

-Using the current design of the website (see visual below), here are our thoughts:
+## Proposal
+Our proposal involves suggestions that could integrate into the existing design of the tool (see image below), encompassing Information Presentation and Retrieval with Sorting and Filtering functionalities.

 ![image](https://github.com/nlutala/hackathon/assets/87072306/d5ed60c6-8e45-4dce-8610-78eb4b18c17a)

-### Harmony Filters
+### 1. Harmony Filters
 ![image](https://github.com/nlutala/hackathon/assets/87072306/f7f7aba3-2885-42eb-9c2d-afbfeec4a619)

 With the design above, we thought we could add more filters such as: